 The good news is that calamari is one of the seafood choices that can be eaten by pregnant women.
-It is a dish that uses battered then deep-fried squid.
-It is safe during pregnancy as long as it is properly cooked.
+It is a dish that uses battered then deep-fried squid; It is considered safe during pregnancy as long as it is properly cooked.

 Is Calamari Safe to Eat While Pregnant?

 The 2015-2020 Dietary Guidelines for Americans recommends consumption of a variety of seafood from 8 to 12 ounces per week, from sources that are low in mercury, for all pregnant and breastfeeding women.
 Squid is one of the “best choices” in their list of seafood to eat, and can be safely consumed for up to 2 to 3 servings per week.